Building and Fire Code Adoption Process

 Public Comment and Testimony

 Prior to the adoption of the Connecticut State Building Code, the State Building Inspector shall provide a 45-day public comment period.
-Check back for updates on the anticipated schedule for public comments.
+The public comment period is anticipated to begin in early March 2025.

 Public Comments Received